pkp/learning-ojs/en/viewing_and_changing_your_profile.md

 ![](learning-ojs-3-ch3-view-profile.png)

-From here, you can update your personal details, contact information, change your roles, add a personal image (which some journals may publish along with your article or on a list of editors), determine your notification settings, or update your password.
+From here, by choosing the different tabs, you can update your personal details, contact information, change your roles, add a personal image (which some journals may publish along with your article or on a list of editors), determine your notification settings, or update your password.